jaristizabalc/PublicKB/Disaster Recovery/SafeHaven 5 CLC to AWS/Create CMS in AWS.md

 2. Click on **Launch Instance**.
 3. Select **Community AMIs**, and search for **SafeHaven**.
 Select **SafeHaven-5 Base OS**.
 4. Select **t2.small** resource type, and click **Configure Instance Details**.
 5. Select a subnet on your VPC which has reachability to CLC Production datacenter.
 Rest of the options can be left as default.
+Click **Next: Add Storage**.
 6. Proceed with default 30GB storage.
 7. Click **Next: Add Tags**.
 8. Click **Next: Configure Security Group**.
 Click on **Select existing Security Group**.
 Select the security group that was created for the setup.